 This is not the easiest to do and may be too advanced for beginners.
 Some readers will have difficulty getting on the roller and will need to build up flexibility and strength.
 The aim is not to hurt ourselves, so BE CAREFUL!
 I still prefer to hold onto something while lowering myself onto the roller.
 I love the way my upper back feels when I get off the roller.

 Stretching daily is a very good thing.
 Build the time into your daily schedule and stick to it, even on the “bad” days.
 Design a simple spreadsheet and place it on the fridge, mark each day off as you go.
 Stretching isn’t the only activity we need, but it is a good place to start.

 If you would like some help, Contact Limberation.

-This article constitutes general advise only and the stretches outlined above may not be suitable in all situations.
+This article constitutes general advice only and the stretches outlined above may not be suitable in all situations.
 You should always seek a medical clearance to undertake exercise if you have medical conditions.